Date(s) - 11/30/2018

 “Sometimes people don’t understand that the blues is a song of victory,” she says.
 “The Blues is a way to say, ‘I have overcome.’
 I’m over it, and now I’m turning it into this beautiful thing that I can give to the world that can help someone else heal, or feel better, or just open up a conversation.”

 Lauren performs from 9-11.
-Taking the stage from 7-9 will be the winners (band and solo/duo) of the North Central Florida Blues Society’s Blues Challenge, taking place August 26.
+Taking the stage from 7-8 will be Sweet William (solo) and from 8-9 it will be Sheba the Mississippi Queen & the Bluesmen (band), the winners of the North Central Florida Blues Society’s Blues Challenge.